Contents - Click a link to skip to the section you want to read

 Spinach traces its roots back to ancient Persia (now Iran) where it is a native species.
 It didn’t reach Europe until AD 827 and the very first recorded description of spinach in the US was in 1552 – it’s quite the international traveller!

-It’s also in the same food group as swiss chard, beet greens, amaranth and quinoa – but you’ll normally find it next to well-known cruciferous vegetables like collard greens, kale, or bok choy.
+It’s also in the same food group as swiss chard, beet greens (click here for our beet 101), amaranth and quinoa – but you’ll normally find it next to well-known cruciferous vegetables like collard greens, kale, or bok choy.

 The English word “Spinach” derives all the way back to the Persian word for “green hand” whilst the Latin name, “Spinacia oleracea”, translates to “spine” and “edible plant”.
 As for the use of the word “Florentine” to describe dishes that have spinach as a main component, which can be traced back to Catherine de Medici, the Italian wife of France’s Henry II.
 It is believed that Catherine was such a big lover of the plant that she used to bring her own cooks from Florence to cook it for her in their own style.